OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

 ### 1.1 Directory Overview

-The trust framework services provided by Open Finance Brasil provide all of the discovery services necessary for a TPPs and ASPSPs to interact with each other without being required to validate the authenticity of each others' Identity, Authorizations, Consumer Offerings (Apps), APIs or Credentials for the Applications.
+The trust framework services provided by Open Finance Brasil provide all of the discovery services necessary for TPPs and ASPSPs to interact with each other without being required to validate the authenticity of each others' Identity, Authorizations, Consumer Offerings (Apps), APIs or Credentials for the Applications.
 In addition it provides a single registry of all consumer propositions being offered in the market and a single control plane for the